 Lining treatment has experienced historic popularity in the restoration of easel paintings.
 Treatment describes the application of an additional lining canvas attached with adhesive to the back of your painting to offer structural support and also provide a one-stop treatment to repair large tears and correct planar deformations in the painting structure.
 Traditionally, lining has included wax-resin and glue compo (rabbit skin glue and flour) and it is quite easy to identify whether your painting has been lined by the identification of two canvases, evidence of compo paste and wax resin residue and also the appearance of the paint surface (flattened appearance).

-Today, lining is still carried out and can be a highly successful treatment in structurally securing your painting, however, alternatives are available.
-These alternatives include strip lining which describes the application of a secondary fabric to the tacking edges of the original painting and is recommended in cases where the tacking edge has been compromised.
+As well as re-lining a painting, alternatives include strip lining which describes the application of a secondary fabric to the tacking edges of the original painting and is recommended in cases where the tacking edge has been compromised.
 Other alternatives include loose lining where the original painting is removed from the stretcher and a secondary canvas is stretched onto the stretcher onto which the original is then applied.
 The aim of a loose lining is to retention the canvas without the application of adhesive.

 Damages to the ground and paint layers and treatments

 Your painting may have flaking paint and ground, craquelure and/or areas of raised/tented/lifted paint.
 It is advised that if your painting does present these issues that the painting is not positioned face down and ideally stored somewhere safe from any further accidental damages to this unstable paint layer.
 To stabilise the painting, treatment may include consolidation, facing or even lining treatment.

 What do I do if my painting is flaking?